Prishatank0607/PostAlign_Social_Media_Post_Generator/README.md

 **New Techniques Learned**

 - Implementing NLP techniques for text enhancement and tone adaptation.
-- Integrating Groq API and LangChain for seamless AI-based content generation.
+- Integrating Groq API, NewsAPI and LangChain for seamless AI-based content generation.
 - Developing a lightweight and responsive frontend using Streamlit.

 **Insights Generation**